Ankush5046/Build_Challenge_Project/README.md

 # 🚀 Java Build Challenge – Multi-Assignment Repository

-This repository contains the complete implementation of two mandatory Java coding challenge assignments as part of the Build Challenge.
+This contains the complete implementation of two mandatory Java coding challenge assignments as part of the Build Challenge.
 Each assignment demonstrates core software engineering concepts including:

  ✅ Multi-threading & synchronization
  ✅ Functional programming